The Truth About Fergie's Unusual Arrangement With Ex-Husband Prince Andrew

 "He'll always be my handsome prince," Fergie said glowingly in 2013 at the Cheltenham Literature Festival.
 "We really believe in being good parents for our girls."

-It's even Instagram official, with the duchess, who's celebrating her 59th birthday today, marking her ex's 58th earlier this year.
+It's even Instagram official, with the duchess marking her ex's 58th earlier this year.
 "Happy birthday to the best man, father, friend… Prince Andrew.
-Feb 19… ooh the best looking @hrhthedukeofyork #birthday," she cheekily wrote.
+Feb 19… ooh the best looking @hrhthedukeofyork #birthday," she cheekily wrote

 REX/Shutterstock